On the subject of music from Rio, this is one of the fabbest and scariest things ever:

 Michael Jackson’s death was both completely unexpected and weirdly unsurprising.
 I know he was only 50, but his life had been such a train wreck for such a long time that it was hard to conceive of him somehow carrying on for another 30 or 40 years.
-I’m grateful for the music.
-But it can […]

 If you haven’t been following the superb series of posts about the soul singer Lattimore Brown at music blog the B side, now would be a good chance to catch up.
 It starts with the chance discovery that Brown is not as dead as had been thought, and takes a road trip with him while telling the story of his career, and providing some fine music along the way.